What you need to know about pelvic floor disorders

 The first visit includes a detailed and individualized one-hour evaluation in a private room.
 The physical therapist discusses the patient’s main symptoms and problems, performs a musculoskeletal evaluation focusing on the abdomen, hips and lumbar spine and conducts an internal assessment of the pelvic floor muscles if indicated and cleared by the patient’s physician.

-From there, the PT designs a treatment plan usually consisting of one to two visits per week for a period of six to eight weeks.
-Sessions last approximately 45 minutes, and PTs use a combination of customized interventions and education on correct body mechanics, activity modifications and safe exercises to strengthen muscles, improve posture and balance and relieve pain.
+From there, the physical therapist designs a treatment plan usually consisting of one to two visits per week for a period of six to eight weeks.
+Sessions last approximately 45 minutes, and therapists use a combination of customized interventions and education on correct body mechanics, activity modifications and safe exercises to strengthen muscles, improve posture and balance and relieve pain.

 “Customized interventions may include education, biofeedback, bladder/bowel retraining, pelvic floor and core rehabilitation, manual therapy, electrical stimulation and individualized exercise programs to rehabilitate the pelvic floor muscles,” says Angela Fishman, a physical therapist specializing in pelvic rehabilitation therapy at Outpatient Rehabilitation Services at Parkside at Lutheran General.